qixils/SMO-manual-AP/README.md

 Welcome to the Manual Randomizer for Super Mario Odyssey!
 The way it works is: you send out checks by collecting moons, and cannot leave a Kingdom until you have the required amount of moons/multimoons as items.
-Every moon other than Post-Game moons are randomized, though you can turn off Post-World Peace moons.
+Every moon other than Post-Game moons are randomized, though you can turn off Post-World Peace moons. (but like, don't do that. it breaks everything.)

 ## Where is the settings page?